Convert single-tenant app to multitenant on Microsoft Entra ID

 Update your code to handle multiple issuer values

 Web applications and web APIs receive and validate tokens from the Microsoft identity platform.
 Native client applications don't validate access tokens and must treat them as opaque.
 They instead request and receive tokens from the Microsoft identity platform, and do so to send them to APIs, where they're then validated.
-Multi-tenant applications can’t validate tokens by matching the issuer value in the metadata with the

 Understand user and admin consent and make appropriate code changes